-For students who erroneously reported as engaged but are later determined to have not engaged, the Enrollment & Retention Services team shall be responsible for communicating this change in enrollment status to the campus Supervisor of Financial Aid Services.
+For students who erroneously reported as engaged but are later determined to have not engaged, this change in enrollment status must be immediately communicated to the Campus Supervisor of Financial Aid Services.
 Failure to make this communication may result in the over-awarding of federal and/or state financial aid funds, which represents a significant compliance risk and threat to the continued participation in these financial aid programs.